MUNICIPAL WASTE GENERATION PER UNIT OF GDP

 Headline

-Figure 1: Trend of municipal waste generation and main socio-economic indicators
+Figure 1: Trend in municipal waste generation and main socio-economic indicators

 Data source

-ISPRA elaboration based on ISPRA and Istat data
+ISPRA processing based on ISPRA and Istat data

 Thumbnail